 The weather was gorgeous, my legs felt fresh and I was well fueled from my chicken avocado sandwich I had from lunch.
 The miles started ticking away and I decided to push it, and go faster along the way.
 My mile splits: 8:27, 8:33, 8:44, 8:15, 7:57, 7:40, 7:19, 7:38.
 After putting off my run all day, i ended up with a decent 8 mile workout, and a 4 mile walk from earlier in the day, putting my total daily miles at 12. 🙂 Not a traditional long run, but can 4 walking miles + 8 speedier miles = 12 easy miles??

 The best runs always happen when the little things fall into place.
-Your breathing is easy, your legs feel like they could go all day, the weather is cooperating and instead of staring at the asphalt you say hi to strangers and notice how green the trees are.
+Your breathing is easy, your legs feel like they could go all day, the weather cooperates and instead of staring at the asphalt, you say hi to strangers and notice how green the trees are.
 Wait, maybe this was just a runner’s high thing?
 Either way, it’s why I run.
 The training is hard almost 80% of the time.
 But for the one time everything clicks and feels easy and fun, it’s so worth it.
 Just like seeing Brian Posehn, and waiting for his fart jokes.
 Totally worth it.